enbraun/slate/source/includes/_resource.md

 **created_by** <br> `object` | Object representing user who created this resource object.
 **modified_on** <br>`string` | Represents latest modification timestamp.
 **modified_by** <br>`object` | Object representing most recent user who modified this resource object.
-**User defined fields** | Custom user-defined fields used to capture additional information of resource.
+**udf_\*** | Custom user-defined fields used to capture additional information of resource.
 User defined field can be of multiple types.
 Custom fields are very useful to configure resource objects to best fit requirements.
 In given example response, all keys starting with prefix `udf_` are user defined custom fields. <a href ="#user-defined-fields" class="api-ref">Learn more</a>